Three refugee camps on the West Bank have been evacuated, Katz announces. The stated intention is to "not allow residents to return".

 Orders through loudspeakers

-About 500 of these people have ended up in the nearby town of Kufr al-Lubad.
+About 500 of the Palestinians have ended up in the nearby town of Kufr al-Lubad.
 They tell Haaretz that they were ordered to leave their homes when Israeli soldiers struck during the night of February 9.
 Evacuation orders were shouted through loudspeakers.

 Then the army broke into my home and took me.
 It was rainy and cold.
-The soldiers used me as a human shield, stood behind me and put a weapon against me, so that shots that would be fired at them would also hit me, says Ibrahim to the newspaper.
+The soldiers used me as a human shield, walked behind me, and put a gun to my head, so that shots fired at them would also hit me, says Ibrahim to the newspaper.

 City-like camps

-On the Israeli-occupied West Bank, there are 19 formal refugee camps for displaced Palestinians that over many decades have taken the form of larger communities.
+On the Israeli-occupied West Bank, there are 19 formal refugee camps for displaced Palestinians that, after many decades, have taken the form of larger communities.

 Violence has been simmering on the West Bank throughout the Gaza war.
-Israel's military raids there are said to be aimed at striking armed Palestinian groups labeled as terrorists, but many civilians have also been killed and tens of thousands of civilians have been forced out of their homes.
+Israel's military claims to be striking against armed Palestinian groups labeled as terrorists, but many civilians have also been killed, and tens of thousands of civilians have been forced to leave their homes.

 Named after its location west of the Jordan River.
 Has an area of 5,860 square kilometers – equivalent to about three Lake Vättern.
 The West Bank is thus 16 times larger than the Gaza Strip.